marckean/marcseparation/_docs/20-dad_is_fun.md

 ![](../blobs/lovedad/Report4.png)

 - *The inflexibility which is due to his neurodevelopmental disorder is a major deficit to his ability to relate to all people and in particular his own children*
+- **Comment from my Mum, the paternal grandmother** - Saying the father ‘*is inflexible due to his neurodevelopmental disorder*’ is just an excuse… The children know what they are likely to get away with and are quite capable of communicating.

 ![](../blobs/lovedad/Report5.png)

 - *The father's nature of having less emotional understanding and his own concrete beliefs about what they need, has meant he has cut himself off from them psychologically*
+- **Comment from my Mum, the paternal grandmother** - Of course the children have spent more time with their mother throughout their lives – that is what usually happens.
+The father works and supports the family…  The children had plenty of time to communicate well with their father – and did so… He was quite well aware of what was happening in the house.

 ## My rebuttal